marketplacesite/midscrow/README.md

 Midscrow is **live, active, and enforced by design**.

 There are:
-- No pooled funds
+-   Always mutual control & protection
-- No hidden custody
+-   Always secured non pooled funds
-- No reputation manipulation
+-   Always clear steps and warnings
-- No silent admin overrides
+-   Always whats right not assumed

 Once confirmed, escrow states are **irreversible and enforced**.